Laya Gasa Trekking Itinerary

 Altitude: 10,627ft/3240m, Duration 6 hours, Distance 10 miles/16 Km.

 In morning visit Punakha Dzong the old capital of Bhutan.
 It was built in 1637 and it is one of the most beautiful and biggest Dzong in Bhutan.
-The Dochula Pass is an altitude of 3,050 meters.
+The Dochula Pass is an altitude of 3,100 meters.
 On a clear day one can have a magnificent view of the Eastern Himalayan range.
 Upon arrival in Thimphu, capital city of Bhutan you will visit the Weekend market where people from Western part of Bhutan come to sell their farm and other goods.
 Overnight at the hotel in Thimphu.